ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 in {{RFC2387}} to elegantly combine the objects.
 Path Vectors are encoded as a Cost Map or an Endpoint Cost Map, and the Property Map is encoded as a Unified Propert Map.
 They are encapsulated as parts of a multipart message.
-The modular composition allows ALTO Servers and Clients to reuse the data models of the existing information resources.
+The modular composition allows ALTO servers and clients to reuse the data models of the existing information resources.
 Specifically, this document addresses the following practical issues using `multipart/related`.